Governing Board Members

-Heather Morin, SAIL Board Treasurer: Heather Morin is a tax senior manager for Cherry Bekaert LLP in the firm’s Augusta office and has over 18 years of experience in public accounting, with experience incorporate tax, individual tax, and not-for- profit compliance.
-Heather received her Bachelor of Business Administration in Accounting degree and her Master of Business Administration degree both from Augusta State University.
+Heather Morin, SAIL Board Treasurer: Mrs. Morin is a tax senior manager for Cherry Bekaert LLP in the firm’s Augusta office and has over 18 years of experience in public accounting, with experience incorporate tax, individual tax, and not-for- profit compliance.
+She received her Bachelor of Business Administration in Accounting degree and her Master of Business Administration degree both from Augusta State University.
 She is licensed as a Certified Public Accountant in Georgia, and is a member of the AICPA and GSCPA.
-Heather has been involved in various community organizations.
+Mrs. Morin has been involved in various community organizations.
 She was a member of the Women in Business Committee for the Augusta Chamber of Commerce for three years, is on the board for the Augusta University Summerville Alumni Society, and she is the current President for the Augusta Chapter of the Georgia Society of CPAs.